Zanderwohl/Chunks/src/com/zanderwohl/chunks/Console/README.md

 The classes that deal with the external console, both sending and receiving Messages.

 The console uses the SuperConsole library, which I wrote.
-This is a console meant to be slightly easier to use than a normal command-line console.
+This is a console meant to be slightly easier to use than a normal userCommand-line console.
 It has a history you can scroll through.

 Planned features include detail dialogues similar to how QLab handles editing details per-cue and the saving and loading of past sessions.